Get the Number of Years Between Two Dates with PHP and JavaScript

 function years_between(dateFrom, dateUntil) { var diff = (dateFrom.getTime() - dateUntil.getTime()) / 1000; diff /= 60 * 60 * 24; var rounded = Math.abs(diff / 365) | 0; return rounded;}var millennium = new Date('January 1 2000');var today = new Date();console.log(years_between(millennium, today));

-With JavaScript, the Date objects represent the number of milliseconds since 1st January 1970 UTC (this is known as Epoch or Unix time).
-So, here what we're doing is figuring out the difference between the two dates in milliseconds, then dividing that number by the number of hours in a day.
-Then we're dividing that by the number of days in a year and rounding that down to get the expected answer of 14.
+With JavaScript, the Date objects represent the number of milliseconds since 1st January 1970 UTC (known as Epoch or Unix time).
+Here, we're finding the difference between the two dates in milliseconds, converting it to days, dividing by 365, and rounding down to produce an elapsedyear estimate.

 This is a much longer walk to get to the same place we achieved with four lines of PHP, but still very achievable nevertheless.
-There are a few minor complications if you are dealing with dates before 1970 (where Date should return a negative number), but for most use cases, the snippet above is all you need.
+There are a few minor complications if you are dealing with dates before 1970 (where Date should return a negative number).
+Because it divides by 365, though, this JavaScript version is only an approximation: leap years and calendar boundaries can produce the wrong fullyear count.
+Use a calendaraware comparison when anniversaries, ages, or legal dates need to be exact.